tokenized/docs/concepts-tokens.md

 Depending on the rules of the asset and smart contract, most tokens can have their metadata modified using on-chain messages to the smart contract.

 Modifications can be made to any individual field (within rules) but modifications to the payload require the full data encapsulated within the payload to be overwritten.

+<a name="token-balances"></a>
+## Token Balances

+Token balances are held at Bitcoin public key hashes (PKH).
+Token balances at a PKH are only incremented or decremented by Asset Creation, Settlement, Confiscation, and Reconciliation actions.
+Settlement and Confiscation actions transfer tokens from a PKH(s) to another PKH(s).
+Tokens can only be created or destroyed by an Asset Creation action or a Reconciliation action.
+A PKH can hold any number of tokens, up to the max value of uint64, from an unlimited amount of smart contracts.